1936 Summer Olympics

-Jesse Owens of the United States won four gold medals in the sprint and long jump events, and became the most successful athlete to compete in Berlin, while Germany was the most successful country overall with 89 medals total, with the United States coming in second with 56 medals.
-These were the final Olympic Games under the presidency of Henri de Baillet-Latour and the final Games for 12 years due to the disruption of the Second World War.
-The next Olympic Games were held in 1948 (the Winter Games in St. Moritz, Switzerland and then the Summer Games in London, England).
+Jesse Owens of the United States won four gold medals in the sprint and long jump events, and became the most successful athlete to compete in Berlin, while Germany was the most successful country overall with 101 medals (38 of them gold); the United States placed a distant second with 57 medals.
+These were the final Olympic Games under the presidency of Henri de Baillet-Latour.
+For the next 12 years, no Olympic Games were held due to the immense world disruption caused by the Second World War.
+The next Olympic Games were held in 1948 (the Winter Games in St. Moritz, Switzerland, and then the Summer Games in London, England).

-Host city selection

-At the 28th IOC Session, held during 1930, in Berlin, 14 cities announced their intention to bid to host the 1936 Summer Olympic Games.
-The bidding for these Olympic Games was the first to be contested by IOC members casting votes for their own favorite host cities.

-The vote occurred on 26 April 1931, at the 29th IOC Session held in Barcelona, Spain that year.
-The vote was held 69 days after the declaration of the Second Spanish Republic and during the final years of the Weimar Republic.
-This was two years before Adolf Hitler and the Nazi Party rose to power in Germany, in 1933.